 As well as lower, more stable prices, customers want complete peace of mind that they won't lose out at Tesco - even if the products they wish to buy are available on promotion elsewhere.
 They also prefer simple, immediate value rather than vouchers.
-In October, we launched our unique Brand Guarantee, reassuring customers that if their branded shop could be found more cheaply elsewhere, we would take the money immediately off their bill.
+In October, we launched our unique Brand Guarantee, reassuring customers that if their branded shop could be found more cheaply elsewhere, we would

 The progress we have made is being recognised.
 We measure customer satisfaction through our Customer Viewpoint Survey - a weekly measure that captures direct customer feedback in every store.
 In total, we have seen an improvement of 5% in the proportion of customers rating overall service and colleague helpfulness as excellent, and every individual measure below this has also improved.